 In June 1994, Charles Brierley bought the freehold of The White Hart Inn and has extended and renovated the pub, turning it into the award-winning venue it is today.

-We’ve got all the mouth-watering favourites you’d expect from a pub menu, using exceptional ingredients and cooked by our award-winning team headed up by Mike Shaw.
+We’ve got all the mouth-watering favourites you’d expect from a pub menu, using exceptional ingredients and cooked by our award-winning team.
 Expect the finest quality, with tweaks on the traditional to make them our own.

 From cask ales, craft beers and international lagers, to cocktails, an extensive wine list and a gin menu to impress even the biggest gin aficionado, our bar has it all.